mauicv/mauicv.github.io/public/posts/vqvaes-and-perceptual-losses/content.md

 So together these two terms mean that the encoder output vectors and the embedding vectors are both pushed towards each other but the encoder output vectors more slowly than the embedding vectors.

-Finally as mentioned in [discriminator-perceptual-loss-for-vaes]({% post_url 2023-03-03-discriminator-perceptual-loss-for-variational-autoencoders %}) at the same time as training the vq-vae we also train a discriminator and replace the typical reconstruction loss with a perceptual loss.
+Finally as mentioned in [perceptual-loss-for-vaes](/posts/perceptual-loss-for-vaes) at the same time as training the vq-vae we also train a discriminator and replace the typical reconstruction loss with a perceptual loss.
 This gives a much higher reconstruction quality.

 ### Code-Book collapse